 In a nutshell, String Theory comes from our never ending quest as scientists, and humans, to understand, just what is our world made of?
 It’s a question every branch of physics tries to answer.

-The theory suggests a solution: the most fundamental building blocks of our universe are tiny, vibrating strings (So tiny, in fact, that if we attempt looking at them with the help of the tools currently in our disposal, they will appear as point particles).
-And not only that, but we can use the theory to better understand and even solve many other mysteries, like dark matter, and black holes (as we’d like to know, how do quantum physics and the force of gravity come together within them?[1]).
+The theory suggests a solution: the most fundamental building blocks of our universe are tiny, vibrating strings (So tiny, in fact, that if we attempt looking at them with the help of the tools currently in our disposal, they will appear as point particles). and apparently we can use the theory to better understand and even solve many other mysteries, like dark matter, and black holes (as we’d like to know, how do quantum physics and the force of gravity come together within them?[1]).

 Dealing in neutrons and protons, string theory is also of interest to nuclear physics.